 Instructors and faculty are generally practice-based professionals with areas of knowledge, design skills, and an understanding of the profession.
-Students in the undergraduate program are also introduced to a broad range of

-Liberal Studies classes that expose them to critical thinking, global and other issues that will challenge future interior designers in the areas of technology and sustainability.
+Students in the undergraduate program are also introduced to a broad range of Liberal Studies classes that expose them to critical thinking, global and other issues that will challenge future interior designers in the areas of technology and sustainability.

-A full-time student can expect to complete the Bachelor of Interior Architecture in five years; the full-time Master of Interior Architecture student can expect to complete the program in three years.
+A full-time student can expect to complete the Bachelor of Interior Architecture in four years; the full-time Master of Interior Architecture student can expect to complete the program in three years.
+The Master of Science in Interior Architecture can expect to complete the program in one and a half years.
 Transfer students are encouraged to apply for credit based on previous academic experience.